oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 This example describes how to use the mechanisms defined in this draft to create a complete user registration flow starting with an email address.
 In this example, it is the Authorization Server's policy to allow these challenges to be sent to email and phone number that were previously unrecognized, and creating the user account on the fly.

 * The Client collects a username from the user.
-* The Client sends an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint) including the username.
+* The Client sends an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}) including the username.
-* The Authorization Server returns an [Error Response](#error-response) including `"error": "authorization_required"`, `"device_session"`, and a custom error code indicating that an e-mail address must be collected.
+* The Authorization Server returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"device_session"`, and a custom error code indicating that an e-mail address must be collected.
 * The Client collects an e-mail address from the user.
-* The Client sends the e-mail address as part of a second [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint), along with the `device_session` parameter.
+* The Client sends the e-mail address as part of a second Authorization Challenge Request to the Authorization Challenge Endpoint, along with the `device_session` parameter.
-* The Authorization Server sends a verification code to the e-mail address and returns an [Error Response](#error-response) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that an e-mail verification code must be entered.
+* The Authorization Server sends a verification code to the e-mail address and returns an Error Response including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that an e-mail verification code must be entered.
 * The Client presents a user experience guiding the user to copy the e-mail verification code to the Client.
-Once the e-mail verification code is entered, the Client sends an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint), including the e-mail verification code as well as the `device_session` parameter returned in the previous Error Response.
+Once the e-mail verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the e-mail verification code as well as the `device_session` parameter returned in the previous Error Response.
 * The Authorization Server uses the `device_session` to maintain the session context, and verifies the e-mail verification code.
-It determines that it also needs a phone number for account recovery purposes and returns an [Error Response](#error-response) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a phone number must be collected.
+It determines that it also needs a phone number for account recovery purposes and returns an Error Response including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a phone number must be collected.
 * The Client collects a mobile phone number from the user.
-* The Client sends the phone number in an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint), along with the `device_session`.
+* The Client sends the phone number in an Authorization Challenge Request to the Authorization Challenge Endpoint, along with the `device_session`.
 * The Authorization Server uses the `device_session` parameter to link the previous requests.
-It sends a confirmation code to the phone number and returns an [Error Response](#error-response) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a SMS confirmation code must be entered.
+It sends a confirmation code to the phone number and returns an Error Response including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a SMS confirmation code must be entered.
 * The Client presents a user experience guiding the user to enter the SMS confirmation code.
-Once the SMS verification code is entered, the Client sends an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint), including the confirmation code as well as the `device_session` parameter returned in the previous Error Response.
+Once the SMS verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the confirmation code as well as the `device_session` parameter returned in the previous Error Response.
 * The Authorization Server uses the `device_session` to maintain the session context, and verifies the SMS verification code before issuing an Authorization Code to the Client.
-* The Client sends the Authorization Code in a [Token Request](#token-request) to the Token Endpoint.
+* The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the requested tokens.

 # Example Implementation